posix88/ShakespeareanPokemon/Readme.md

 ## ⚠️ Notes

 - The FunTranslations API has rate limiting (5 requests/hour for free tier).
-- Network failures and translation errors are gracefully handled via typed error enums (`PIPError`, `SPDError`).
+- Network failures and translation errors are gracefully handled via typed error enums (`PokemonImageError`, `ShakespeareanError`).
 - I found some issues on iOS 18.4 simulator going always on timeout, not the case using iOS 18.2 simulator